Ghailen-Ben-Achour/Maximize_Pytorch_Performance/README.md

 Generally, The effect of ```torch.jit``` is better using GPUs. (on CPUs results are expected to be similar)

 ## Mixed Precision
 Mixed precision allows faster operations.
-It is a technique for substantially reducing neural net training time by performing as many operations as possible in half-precision floating point, FP16, instead of the (PyTorch default) single-precision floating point, FP32.
+It is a technique for substantially reducing neural net training time by performing as many operations as possible in half-precision floating point, FP16, instead of the (PyTorch default) single-precision floating point, FP32. the ```torch.cuda.amp``` mixed-precision training module forthcoming.